WorkflowAI/workflowai-py/README.md

 ### Images

 Add images as input to an agent by using the `Image` class.
+An image can either have:
-The `content` should be a base64 encoded string.
+- a `content`, base64 encoded data
+- a `url`

 ```python
 from workflowai.fields import Image